-During the month of February, Black Lawrence Press author Jenny Drai is on board to critique in-progress poetry manuscripts.
-Jenny is an award-winning author who has published two chapbooks, three full-length poetry collections, and a novella.
-She is accepting everything from individual poems to full-length manuscripts for critique.
-The fees and parameters for each of these categories are as follows:
+During the month of February, Black Lawrence Press author Jenny Drai is on board to critique poetry manuscripts; and she is accepting everything from single poems to full-length collections.
+The fees and parameters for each of these categories is as follows:

 All manuscripts should be formatted in 12-point font.

 The deadline to submit work for this consultation program is February 29.
 Jenny will complete her work and respond to all participants by March 31.

 Space in this program is limited, so please be sure to submit your work soon!

 Note: Please do not send manuscripts that promote hate speech, are intended to harass or bully a specific person or group of persons, or include glorified sexual violence.

 Jenny Drai's Statement of Purpose

 As an editor, I begin by trusting the writing.
 In my view, writers build worlds within each poem or manuscript.
 When consulting on your manuscript, I’ll step into the world you’ve created, working within the given parameters to strengthen the building blocks, from the ground level up.
 When necessary, I’ll encourage you to broaden the horizons of the world you’ve built and will offer concrete advice on how to accomplish this.

 Some questions I’ll ask while consulting on your manuscript: